mikecosentino/nextui-cheat-downloader/README.md

 This pak is designed and tested on the following MinUI Platforms and devices:
 - `tg5040`: Trimui Brick and Trimui Smart Pro

+## Known Issues

+- Cheat file (.cht) have to be stored in a specific location with a specific file name.
+I am working on the functionality to automatically find your locally installed game so that the .cht file is appropriately named.
+For now you need to manually select the game and it'll handle naming and storing the .cht file

 ## Installation

 1. Mount your MinUI SD card.